ChristopherLawn/readme-generator/README.md

 # **Professional README Generator**

 ## **Description**
-A JavaScript application that allows the user to quickly and easily generate a professional README file using only the command-line prompts!
+A JavaScript application that allows the user to quickly and easily generate a professional README file using only command-line prompts!

 ## **Table of Contents**
 * [Installation](#installation)